joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 - it does not work for custom post-types yet, only regular pages and posts

-- if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation tab
+- if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation

 I put special care in making the plugin very lighweight, you will notice it has virtually no effect on the speed of your installation.

 == Installation ==

-Install the plugin by clicking 'Install now' below, or the 'Download' button, and put the each-domain-a-page folder in your plugins folder.
-Don't forget to activate it.
+Install the plugin by clicking ‘Install now’ below, or the ‘Download’ button, and put the each-domain-a-page folder in your plugins folder.
+Don’t forget to activate it.

 During activation the plugin attempts to add a few lines to your .htaccess, for compatibility reasons with webfonts.
 These lines will still be there after you remove the plugin.
 You may remove the lines (clearly marked with #ruigehond007) yourself at any time of course.